-It might not be the most conventional time of the year to buy swimwear, considering we're currently in the middle of a serious cold snap, but for those of you jetting off on a tropical holiday or are simply dreaming of warmer days to come, we've got the shopping intel you need.
-Instead of waiting until spring to dive into the freshly released swimsuit trends, we decided to take matters into our own hands and reach out to some of the biggest names in swimwear to dish out the looks everyone will be wearing in 2019.
+Whether you're jetting off on a tropical holiday soon or are simply dreaming of warmer days to come, we've got the swimsuit shopping intel you need.
+Instead of waiting until high summer to dive into the freshly released swimsuit trends, we decided to take matters into our own hands and reach out to some of the biggest names in swimwear to dish out the looks everyone will be wearing in 2019.

 Thanks to the experts working at swimsuit brands like Solid & Striped, Peony, Marysia and Anemone, we can now mentally prepare for the storm of pretty bikinis and one-pieces that lie ahead.
-According to their predictions, 2019 is looking like the year you should finally take all those warm-weather vacations you've been dreaming about because these trends deserve ample photo ops and long walks on the beach.
+According to them, 2019 is looking like the year you should finally take all those warm-weather holidays you've been dreaming about because these trends deserve ample photo ops and long walks on the beach.

 From sunshine yellow and extroverted leopard print to retro styles and high-cut bottoms, these are the swimwear trends you need on your radar this year.
 Scroll down to see and shop our picks.